-Project 2 is intended to be an expanded and enhanced version of Project 1.
-Project 2 is due in class on Dec 9. report for Project 2 should be "better" and more in depth than for Project 1, because of the possible/likely addition of fieldwork to the project, but also because you will be better dirt people by then, and you will have been able to apply the skills you learned from Project 1 to Project 2.
-Most importantly, in Project 2 you will utilize digital spatial data, in a GIS.
-You can do it in ArcGIS 10, using data that I have loaded onto the computers in the PC lab upstairs.
-These data are for Wisconsin and Michigan, meaning that your soil association will need to be from one of these two states.
+Most importantly, in this project you will utilize digital spatial data, in a GIS.
+You can do it in ArcGIS 10, using data that I have loaded onto the computers in the PC lab upstairs, Room 233.
 Find an area that you wish to work with/on, and determine the major and minor soils therein.
 Many different data products are available to you, for this project; here are more details about them than you probably wanted to know: